What are the commonly used terms for scoring that I should be familiar with?

 - Average Rolling Validity: the average validity achieved on the rolling batches (This average is used for comparison against the minimum validity threshold, which is required for scorers to be able to score).

-You can score as many batches as are available, but you should not exceed 44 hours in a work week (Sunday to Saturday).
+You can score as many batches as are available, but you will not be able to exceed 48 hours in a workweek (Sunday to Saturday).

 What happens after I confirm a position?

-You can add this e-mail address firstname.lastname@example.org to your safe senders list.
-If you have not received the e-mail one day prior to the scoring activity, please contact 1-888-887-3882.
-Once registered, you will get access to the e-assessment scoring system.
+If you do not see the e-mail, check your spam or junk folders (you can add this e-mail address — email@example.com — to your “safe senders” list).
+If you have not received the e-mail one day prior to the scoring activity, please contact 1-888-444-4017.

 When I log in to the e-assessment scoring system, I don’t see any batches to score.
 What does this mean?

 The system updates in real time.
-This means that as schools are still administrating the test, student responses are being captured and uploaded into the system.
-Batches can become available at any time during the scoring window.
-Please check back at your next available time.
+This means that while schools are still administering the test, student responses are being captured and uploaded into the system.
+Batches can become available at any time during the administration window as students complete their test.
+You may check daily for additional available batches.

 What is my pay?